Make up stamp: Australia

-In Australia, six different 30¢ make-up stamps, three showing kangaroos and three depicting koala bears, all inscribed “Adelaide 2016” at the bottom, were on sale for just two days in January 2016.
+In Australia, six different 30¢ make-up stamps, three showing kangaroos and three depicting koala bears, all inscribed "Adelaide 2016" at the bottom, were on sale for just two days in January 2016.
 At the end of 2015, Australia Post decided that from 4 January 2016, they would increase the domestic rate from 70¢ to $1.50 but introduce a new rate for "standard letter", a slower service which was $1.00, 30¢ more than the previous first class rate.
 The supply of regular 30¢ Crocodile definitive stamps that customers could use to make up the new $1.00 rate were in short supply, so the Adelaide general post office pressed into service a slow 22-year-old CPS machine normally only used annually for stamp show souvenir stamps, etc., to print a quantity of 30¢ peel-and-stick stamps.
 The only retained machine was in Adelaide though all states had them from 1994.

 Several of these 2016 Australian make-up stamps have been offered for sale on eBay at up to 1,000 times face value as well as used copies on covers.

 Canada

-Also in 2014, Canada Post issued a make-up stamp denominated 22¢ to make to allow use of the previous rate 63¢ stamps when the rate was increased to 85¢.
+Also in 2014, Canada Post issued a make-up stamp denominated 22¢ to allow use of the previous rate 63¢ stamps when the rate was increased to 85¢.
 It joined the existing definitive insect issue which did not have this value at that time and was printed in panes of 50 stamps.